aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/rendering-and-printing/converting-worksheet-to-image-and-worksheet-to-image-by-page/_index.md

 Following is the code used by the component to accomplish the task.
 It converts Sheet1 in **Testbook.xlsx** to an image file to explain how easy this conversion is.

-{{< gist "aspose-com-gists" "922f990b02cf4e04a328bd6f37029af8" "Examples-CSharp-Articles-ConvertingWorksheetToImage-ConvertWorksheettoImageFile-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ConvertingWorksheetToImage-ConvertWorksheettoImageFile-1.cs" >}}

 ## **Using Aspose.Cells to Convert Worksheet to Image File by Page**